typst/packages/README.md

   used for large support files like images or PDF documentation that would otherwise unnecessarily increase the bundle size.
 Don't exclude the README or the LICENSE.
+- `categories`: An array with up to three categories from the [list of categories][categories] as strings to help users find the package.

 Packages always live in folders named as `{name}/{version}`.
 The name and version in the folder name and manifest must match.
 Paths in a package are local